 Restoring the Walled Garden

-The Walled Garden is now full of colourful plants, but just six years ago it was an empty plot of land that had been neglected for decades.
+The Walled Garden is now full of colourful plants and produce, but eleven years ago it was an empty plot of land that had been neglected for decades.
 Our restoration project has seen our staff and volunteers patiently restoring the grounds, using pigs to turn the soil and selecting crops according to the sorts of produce we know were grown in the garden’s heyday.

 Once you have explored the Walled Garden, head through the east archway to the frameyard.
 Be sure not to miss the surprises you might find in the borders of the Walled Garden.